How To Perform Cat Pose

 Scissors – 30 seconds

 Repeat if desired!

-Here are 3 more yoga workouts that include cat pose:
+Here are 3 more yoga workouts that include cat or cow pose: